-Christina Grof is an author, teacher, artist, psychotherapist, founder of the Spiritual Emergence Network, and co-creator of Holotropic Breathwork.
-She is past-president of Grof Transpersonal Training, vice-president emeritus of the International Transpersonal Association (ITA), and an advisor to the board of the Spiritual Emergence Network.
-For almost thirty years, she has been active in the field of Transpersonal Psychology, which includes the spiritual aspects of human nature, as well as the emotional, mental, physical, and social aspects, as essential to a full understanding of the whole person.
+Christina Grof (1941-2014) was an author, teacher, artist, psychotherapist, founder of the Spiritual Emergence Network, and co-creator of Holotropic Breathwork.
+She was past-president of Grof Transpersonal Training, vice-president emeritus of the International Transpersonal Association (ITA), and an advisor to the board of the Spiritual Emergence Network.
+For over thirty years, she was active in the field of Transpersonal Psychology, which includes the spiritual aspects of human nature, as well as the emotional, mental, physical, and social aspects, as essential to a full understanding of the whole person.

-Raised in Honolulu, Hawaii, Ms. Grof is a graduate of Sarah Lawrence College, where she studied with mythologist Joseph Campbell and poet Muriel Rukeyser.
-A mother and wife, she is a former teacher of art, writing, and hatha yoga.
-Since 1976, she has given workshops and lectures in North and South America , Europe , Australia , and Asia.
+Raised in Honolulu, Hawaii, Ms. Grof was a graduate of Sarah Lawrence College, where she studied with mythologist Joseph Campbell and poet Muriel Rukeyser.
+A mother and wife, she was a former teacher of art, writing, and hatha yoga.
+From1976, she gave workshops and lectures in North and South America , Europe , Australia , and Asia.
 From 1976 until 1988, Ms. Grof was in residence at The Esalen Institute, Big Sur, California, where she and her husband coordinated and led a series of 28 experimental month-long educational programs, as well as numerous workshops.

-Ms. Grof is the author of The Thirst for Wholeness: Attachment, Addiction, and the Spiritual Path (Harper San Francisco, 1993), the forthcoming memoir, The Eggshell Landing, and is currently working on a book of her paintings.
+Ms. Grof is the author of The Thirst for Wholeness: Attachment, Addiction, and the Spiritual Path (Harper San Francisco, 1993), her memoir, The Eggshell Landing (2014), and was working on a book of her paintings in her last years.
 Her other books, written with Stanislav Grof, M.D., are Beyond Death (Thames and Hudson, 1980), Spiritual Emergency: When Personal Transformation Becomes a Crisis (J.P.
 Tarcher, 1989), The Stormy Search for the Self (J.P.
 Tarcher, 1990) and Holotropic Breathwork:A New Approach to Self-Exploration and Therapy (SUNY Press, 2010).
-Each of her books has been translated into many languages.
-Some of her published articles have appeared in Crossroads: The Quest for Contemporary Rites of Passage , Louise Mahdi , Nancy Christopher and Michael Meade , Ed.
+Each of her books was translated into many languages.
+Some of her published articles appeared in Crossroads: The Quest for Contemporary Rites of Passage , Louise Mahdi , Nancy Christopher and Michael Meade , Ed.
 (Open Court, 1997), Common Boundary , Re-Vision, the Spiritual Emergence Network Journal, Lotus Journal, and Honolulu Magazine.
-She has been interviewed on radio and television stations internationally and has been the subject of newspaper and magazine articles.
+She had been interviewed on radio and television stations internationally and was the subject of newspaper and magazine articles.
 She was also a consultant on the feature film, Brainstorm (1980) starring Natalie Wood and Christopher Walken.
-She is currently working on a book of her paintings.

 Back to the bio's page...